Alvin1234567/ASNlookup/readme.md

     curl http://localhost:80/apnics/init
   ```
 * Visit **http://localhost:8088** from the host machine to create an api user.
 * Get the api_token through the database running in asnlookup_mysql container which is stored in the api_token field of homestead.users table.
+Or connect the database throught post 33306 from the host machine.

 <p>&nbsp;</p>